vinay769/1ChatGPT-Clone-1/README.md

 **Technologies Used:**

-- [List of technologies used in your project, e.g., Node.js, Express, flutter]
+- [List of technologies used in your project, e.g., Node.js, Express, flutter and bloc]